dblnk/IBM_DataScience_Capstone/README.md

 # IBM_DataScience_Capstone
-This repository will contain submission the capstone project of the IBM Data Science program
+This repository will contain my submissions to the capstone project of the IBM Data Science program